jeroenbouwman/CASCADe/docs/source/initialization.rst

   observations_uses_background_model = True

-Calibrating the specral timeseries and extracting the transit spectrum
+Calibrating the spectral timeseries and extracting the transit spectrum
 ----------------------------------------------------------------------

 [CASCADE]